ezavala9/ForenDeg_Gt2Imp/README.md

 # Workflow for testing genotyping and imputation methods with simulated sequencing data

-This is the GWF workflow used in Zavala, Rohlfs, Moorjani, biorxiv 2024 (<link>).
+This is the GWF workflow used in Zavala, Rohlfs, Moorjani, "Benchmarking for genotyping and imputation using degraded DNA for forensic applications across diverse populations",FISG 2024 (<https://doi.org/10.1016/j.fsigen.2024.103177>).

 For information on how to set up GWF please see <https://gwf.app/>